 Take for example cities like New Orleans.
 One of the reasons that people flock to these cities is because they are visually so interesting and architecturally so coherent because they were developed in an age where the building materials and methods were so much more limited than those in our own age.

 Most of us live in towns and cities that have no tourist trade, unlike Charleston, SC shown above, because even our oldest homes are mixed up with newer, more affordable construction.
-So our homes only have brick on the front and vinyl siding on the other three sides.
+So our homes only have brick or stone on the front and vinyl siding on the other three sides.
 Our otherwise boxy houses have numerous gables on the front to achieve ‘curb appeal’.
 The historic homes in the tourist cities are so captivating because they have real architectural features on all sides.
 They are all pieces of sculpture.

 The interiors of the classic homes have endearing, personal qualities that have been eliminated in most of our newer homes, mostly due to budget constraints.
-But in a house filled with rooms of drywall, carpeting, fake wood floors, and kitchens showing continuous cabinets, islands large enough to actually grow palm trees on and exposed stainless steel appliances , there is still room to create designs that you don’t see on HGTV.
+But in a house filled with rooms of drywall, carpeting, laminated wood floors, and kitchens showing continuous cabinets, islands large enough to actually grow palm trees on and exposed stainless steel appliances , there is still room to create designs that you don’t see on HGTV.
 Just do it on a smaller scale.

 Take a room, such as a den or family room or even your kitchen, one that you will spend a lot of time in, and make it a cozy retreat.
 Bump up the finishes, find a design motif that will give you comfort.
 Bring in your personality or family heirlooms and antiques.
 Look at the world’s design palette for your inspiration, you can even google ‘HGTV (room of choice) images’ to find more varied inspiration; don’t just rely on the limited vision of the shows on HGTV.
 And don’t think that you need the ‘perfect’ look that most of the shows display.
 Our homes need to be made for our comfort, a retreat.
 They do not need to be filled with the latest and greatest just to impress others.